Girls With Guts

 What is it?

-“Girls With Guts...Or What’s Left of Them” is a new Health and Wellness Podcast with a mission of empowering women to take control of their own health and wellness.
+“Girls With Guts...Or What’s Left of Them” is a new podcast created by two "twisted sisters" on a mission to empower others to take control of their own health and wellness.

-Created by two young women who survived a rare, freak intestinal complication (Volvulus), the show’s title reflects the ladies’ scrappy uplifting spirit, despite literally getting their guts cut out of their bodies.
-Through leaning on each other, both emotionally and informationally, they discovered that they lacked an uplifting, informative health and wellness community.
-Specifically, they found it discouraging that modern medicine, as they experienced it, seemed to only focus on “keeping people from dying” and rarely ever focused on “helping people live.”
+Created by two young women who survived a rare, freak intestinal complication (Intestinal Volvulus), the show’s title reflects the ladies’ scrappy spirit - despite LITERALLY getting their guts cut out of their bodies.
+Even though they were able to lean on each other, both emotionally and informationally, they discovered that they lacked an uplifting, informative health and wellness community that was lead by their peers with chronic illness.
+Additionally, they found it discouraging that modern medicine, as they experienced it, seemed to only focus on “keeping people from dying” and rarely ever focused on “helping people live.”

 What is it About?